 A Gulf low will give us a soaking the next few days!

-MOBILE, Ala.
-(WALA) - The rain we’re waiting on is beginning to move in.
-The initial rain will be very light, just some drizzles, but it will pick up this evening and tonight as it spreads east.

-The precipitation will slowly pick up and will be completely across the area by Tuesday morning.
+(WALA) - The steady rain will continue throughout the day with little let-up.

-Since this is a Gulf low, pulling in moisture from warm waters, it will to be a rain maker.
-Rain will pick up in intensity as this system slowly moves east through the day on Tuesday and into Wednesday.
-Rainfall amounts will be significant with most areas getting more than an inch and with some spots getting more than 2 inches of rain.
+Since this is a Gulf low, pulling in moisture from warm waters, it will continue to be quite a rainmaker.
+Rain will pick up in intensity as this system slowly moves east through the day today and into Wednesday.
+Rainfall amounts will be significant with most areas having already seen between ¼” to ½” with additional amounts of 2″+ possible through early Thursday morning.

-Temperatures will mostly hover in the 60s the next few days as this rain falls across the area.
-So thankfully, it’s not going to be a frigid rain.
+Temperatures will mostly hover in the 50s to low 60s the next few days as this rain falls across the area.
+So thankfully, it’s not going to be a frigid rain, but it will be cool.

-The rain will begin tapering off during the day on Wednesday and we will have nice, dry conditions to wrap up the week and for the weekend.
+The rain will begin tapering off Thursday morning and we will have nice, dry conditions to wrap up the week and for the weekend.

 Copyright 2023 WALA.
 All rights reserved.